tabaarianna/tabaarianna/README.md

 - 👋 Hi, I’m @tabaarianna
 - 👀 I’m interested in all kinds of things, but mainly stem related work.
-Makes me feel a little extra alive than having a brain that just kinda sits and ponders the world ...
+Makes me feel a little extra alive than having a brain that just kinda sits and ponders the world without learning all the magnificent thing about the world ...
 - 🌱 I’m currently learning video game design!
 - 💞️ I’m looking to collaborate on anything tech related!
 - 📫 How to reach me tabaarianna@gmail.com ((-: